Marae Digital Connectivity is a multi-agency initiative to help more marae connect to the internet.

 How Marae Digital Connectivity works and eligibility

-As there is limited funding for the marae Digital Connectivity project, completing the four-stage process does not guarantee that your marae will receive funding under the marae Digital Connectivity project.
+As there is limited funding for the Marae Digital Connectivity project, completing the two-stage process does not guarantee that your marae will receive funding under the Marae Digital Connectivity project.
 The Ministry of Business, Innovation and Employment (“MBIE”), The Provincial Development Unit (“PDU”), Te Puni Kōkiri (“TPK”) and Crown Infrastructure Partners (“CIP”) will make the final decisions regarding funding.

 |Stage 1||Māori Reservation Status|